 add_action('wp_ajax_nopriv_my_load_more', 'my_load_more_posts');

-This function handles the custom query for loading more posts.
-It also includes actions to handle both logged-in and non-logged-in users.
+This function handles the AJAX query for loading more posts.
+The check_ajax_referer() call verifies the nonce for security, and the two add_action hooks ensure it works for both logged-in and non-logged-in users.

 Step 2: Enqueue the JavaScript